johnalison/obsidian-notes/Input/Books/GeneralChemistry.md

 - Oxygen is the most abundant element in the earths mantle.
 90% of water 20% of air and nearly 50% of the common minerals (silicates)

 - Fluorine is the most reactive of all elements.
-Substances such as wood and rubber bursts into flames when help is a stream of fluorine.
+Substances such as wood and rubber bursts into flames when held in a stream of fluorine.

 - The hydrocarbons are compounds of hydrogen and carbon alone.
    Methane CH4 is an example.
 Natural gas is usually about 85% methane.